Financial Aid/Scholarships

 2025 Scholarships

-Caro Garden Club - Due 2/3.
+MSU Scholarship - Due 4/1.
 Application available in the Guidance Office.

-Masonic Lodge Scholarship - Due 3/1.
+Watrousville-Caro Area Historical Society Scholarship - Due 4/10.
 Application available in the Guidance Office.

 Financial Aid Terms